0000magda0000/api-message-v1/api-messages-php/README.md

 ### 5. Delete a message by UUID
 add the following URL path: `<BASE_URL>/delete.php`<br> Set the body to `raw` and choose `JSON`.<br>
-In JSON format type `"uuid" UUID as string into the body`<br>
+In JSON format type `"uuid"` UUID as string into the body<br>
 Example:<br>
 `{
-   "uuid": "73"
+   "uuid": "82bdfc48-6c93-11"
  }`

 ## License